EMDR Trauma Therapy in Kent

 As a therapist, I’ve always been drawn to understanding how our past experiences shape the way we feel and respond in the present.
-Over time, I began to notice that while talking therapy can bring great insight and relief, some feelings sit a little deeper, held in the body as much as in the mind.
+Over time, I noticed that while talking therapy can bring insight and relief, some experiences leave an imprint that talking alone cannot fully address.

-That’s what led me to train in EMDR, which stands for Eye Movement Desensitisation and Reprocessing.
-Having experienced it myself, I saw how it can gently release old patterns, emotional triggers, and long-held memories that talking alone can’t always reach.
-It felt like something essential to add to my practice, another way to help people move beyond what’s been holding them back.
+That is what led me to train in EMDR, which stands for Eye Movement Desensitisation and Reprocessing.
+I have experienced it myself and seen how it can gently release old patterns, emotional triggers, and long-held experiences.
+It felt like an essential addition to my practice, another way to help people move beyond what has been holding them back.

-EMDR has been shown to be highly effective in treating post-traumatic stress disorder (PTSD) and is used by the NHS, charities, and the Ministry of Defence to help people heal from trauma.
+EMDR is highly effective in treating post-traumatic stress disorder (PTSD) and is used by the NHS, charities, and the Ministry of Defence to help people heal from trauma.

-But EMDR isn’t only for those with PTSD.
-It can also help when difficult or distressing experiences from the past continue to affect how you feel, think, or react today.
+Although it's not only for those with PTSD.
+EMDR can also help when difficult or distressing experiences from the past continue to affect how you feel, think, or react today.

 These may include: